OtherAnimal/scraper/README.md

 # Test Scrapper

-A robust and automated web scraper designed to extract real estate listings from `ceresne.sk`, now complemented by an interactive Streamlit dashboard for data visualization.
+A robust and automated web scraper designed to extract real estate listings from `ceresne.sk`, complemented by an interactive Streamlit dashboard for data visualization.

 ## Table of Contents